russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read Don’t Go Back to School

-• Professionals looking to enhance their skills and knowledge outside of formal education.
+Professionals looking to upskill without formal education.